TwoRavens/modelsof/README.md

 3. `python3 modelsof.py jop get_downloads [2018]`

 Downloads all files with ext of `.do .7z .7zip .gz .rar .tar .zip` within `files.csv` optionally limited by year.
-Produces `out/jop/downloads/{year}/{file}`.
+Produces `out/jop/downloads/{year}/{journal}/{file}`.
 Errors logged to `out/jop/downloads/errors.csv` with `title, href, date, filename, file_href, error`.

 4. `python3 modelsof.py jop unzip`

 Recursively unzips all files with ext of `.7z .7zip .gz .rar .tar .zip` within `downloads`.
-Produces `out/jop/unzipped_files.csv` with `filename`.
 Is destructive (it destroys zip files as it unzips) and requires 7z for 7z and rar files.
 This is `p7zip-full` and `p7zip-rar` on Ubuntu.

 # stats.json counts